python-poetry/poetry/docs/faq.md

 At the moment there is no way around it.

-!!!note
+{{% note %}}
 Once Poetry has cached the releases' information, the dependency resolution process will be much faster.
+{{% /note %}}

-## Why are unbound version constraints a bad idea?
+### Why are unbound version constraints a bad idea?

 A version constraint without an upper bound such as `*` or `>=3.4` will allow updates to any future version of the dependency.
 This includes major versions breaking backward compatibility.

-Once a release of your package is published, you cannot tweak its dependencies anymore in case a dependency breaks BC
-- you have to do a new release but the previous one stays broken.
+Once a release of your package is published, you cannot tweak its dependencies anymore in case a dependency breaks BC – you have to do a new release but the previous one stays broken.

 The only good alternative is to define an upper bound on your constraints, which you can increase in a new release after testing that your package is compatible